bartekspitza/wagekeeper/README.md

 # Known bugs
 * Fix so that adding new shifts doesnt require fetching all data from database
+* Break time is not subtracted in calculations

 # Before launch
 * Make the improvements above